mrdoggopat/dogstatsd-sandbox/README.md

 Minikube and Docker Desktop, preferred if you've already ran `minikube start`.

-Kubectl, the Kubernetes command line tool.
-You can install it with homebrew.
+`kubectl`, the Kubernetes command line tool.
+You can install it via Homebrew with `brew install kubectl` on your Macbook.

 Helm set up and preferably the Datadog agent pods deployed.